-- g.
-The number of acres within the proposed Subdivision, location of property lines, existing buildings, watercourses, vegetative cover type, and other essential existing physical features; - h.
-An indication of the type of sewage disposal to be used in the Subdivision; - 1.
-When sewage disposal is to be accomplished by connection to the public sewer, a letter from the Sewer District indicating there is adequate capacity within the District's system to transport and treat the sewage shall be submitted. - 2.
+- 7. The number of acres within the proposed Subdivision, location of property lines, existing buildings, watercourses, vegetative cover type, and other essential existing physical features. - 8.
+An indication of the type of sewage disposal to be used in the Subdivision; - i.
+When sewage disposal is to be accomplished by connection to the public sewer, a letter from the Sewer District indicating there is adequate capacity within the District's system to transport and treat the sewage shall be submitted. - ii.
 When sewage disposal is to be accomplished by subsurface wastewater disposal systems, test pit analysis, prepared by a Licensed Site Evaluator or Certified Soil Scientist shall be provided.
-A map showing the location of all test pits dug on the site shall be submitted. - i.
+A map showing the location of all test pits dug on the site shall be submitted. - 9.
 Indication of the type of water supply system(s) to be used in the Subdivision.
-When water is to be supplied by an existing public water supply, a written statement from the servicing water utility shall be submitted indicating the utility has reviewed and approved the water system design; - j.
-The date the plan was prepared, north point, and graphic map scale; - k.
-The names and addresses of the record owner, applicant, and individual or company who prepared the plan, and adjoining property owners; - 1.
-The zoning district in which the proposed subdivision is located and the location of any zoning boundaries affecting the subdivision; - m.
-The location and size of existing and proposed sewers, water mains, culverts, and drainage ways on or adjacent to the property to be subdivided; - n.
-The locations, names, and present widths of existing streets, highways, easements, building lines, parks, and other open spaces on or adjacent to the Subdivision; - o.
-The width and location of any streets or public improvements shown upon the Official Map and the Comprehensive Plan, if any, within the Subdivision; - ${\tt p.}$ The proposed lot lines with approximate dimensions and lot areas; - ${\bf q}\,.$ All parcels of land proposed to be dedicated to public use and the conditions of such dedication;
+When water is to be supplied by an existing public water supply, a written statement from the servicing water utility shall be submitted indicating the utility has reviewed and approved the water system design. - 10.
+The date the plan was prepared, north point, and graphic map scale; - 11.
+The names and addresses of the record owner, applicant, and individual or company who prepared the plan, and adjoining property owners; - 12.
+The zoning district in which the proposed subdivision is located and the location of any zoning boundaries affecting the subdivision; - 13.
+The location and size of existing and proposed sewers, water mains, culverts, and drainage ways on or adjacent to the property to be subdivided; - 14.
+The locations, names, and present widths of existing streets, highways, easements, building lines, parks, and other open spaces on or adjacent to the Subdivision; - 15.
+The width and location of any streets or public improvements shown upon the Official Map and the Comprehensive Plan, if any, within the